 While the object of both poker variants is to create the best possible five-card hand (using a combination of five community cards and the hole cards), the biggest difference between Texas hold’em and Omaha is the structure of the winning hand and the number of cards that players are dealt at the start of the round.

-Omaha is a hand-driven game, and there are fewer opportunities to bluff as more players are betting on huge draws or hands instead of bluffs.
+There are fewer opportunities to bluff as more players are betting on huge draws or hands instead of bluffs.
 While your position is usually regarded as one of the most important factors in poker, in Omaha, it loses some of its value because of the reduced ability to bluff.
 Your position at an Omaha table will usually be used to gauge value-betting amounts and odds.

 PLO Poker Rules: How to Play Pot-Limit Omaha

 If you want to learn how to play PLO poker, there are a few things you will need to keep in mind.
-Firstly, Pot-Limit Omaha and Standard Omaha follow the same set of rules apart from the aforementioned betting limit.
+Firstly, pot-limit Omaha and standard Omaha follow the same set of rules apart from the aforementioned betting limit.
 Whether you’re playing online poker or you’re at the casino, the game will always have the following rules unless stated otherwise.

 The Rounds

-Pot-Limit Omaha uses a few phrases to describe the rounds, and you’ll need to be familiar with them before you get started:
+Pot-limit Omaha uses a few phrases to describe the rounds, and you’ll need to be familiar with them before you get started:

-• The showdown: The players who haven’t folded will then reveal their hands.
+- Showdown: The players who haven’t folded will then reveal their hands.

 These rounds are the same in standard poker games and online poker tournaments, so be sure that you understand the format of the game before playing for real money.
 If you decide to play poker online, there will usually be some indication of the round and what you’ll need to do next.